Want to buy a guitar pack but not sure how to choose one?

 So its important to choose the one you need so you can innovate your own sound!

-However, certain electric guitars are made with a hollow cabinet.
+However, certain electrics are made with a hollow cabinet too – with their own soundhole.

 The hollow guitar body is often used for playing blues or jazz.